baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

 <div style="text-align:center">

-Here is a small selection of my favorite and most polished projects/experiments over the last 4 years.
+Here is a selection of my favorite and most polished projects/experiments over the last 4 years.

 Loving Math & Computer Science is an endless source of discoveries and joy.
 I learned so much with these projects.
 </div>